 - 5.1.2 From this data we can see the prevalence of speech, language and communication difficulties within our current Early Years population.
-This was exacerbated by the lockdowns during the Pandemic.
-This equates to 62% of the total and supports the need for effective commissioning of therapy services and provision. - 5.1.3 As at November 29th 2023 we have 4576 children and young people with Education, Health and Care Plans. - 5.1.4 Table 5.1.4a provides a full breakdown across all ages and types of need.

-5.1.4a Table 2: Children and young people with an EHCP by phase and primary need as at 29th November 2023
+This equates to 62% of the total and supports the need for effective commissioning of therapy services and provision. - 5.1.3 As at November 29th 2023 we have 4576 children and young people with Education, Health and Care Plans. - 5.1.4 Table 5.1.4a provides a full breakdown across all ages and types of need. - 5.1.4a Children and young people with an EHCP by phase and primary need as at 29th November 2023